Unknown World: Production

-Portions of Unknown World were filmed in Carlsbad Caverns, Bronson Caves, Nichols Canyon, and at Pismo Beach.
+Portions of Unknown World were filmed in Carlsbad Caverns, Bronson Caves and Nichols Canyon and at Pismo Beach.

-Unknown World was put together by two Hollywood special effects men, Jack Rabin and Irving Block, who are two of the film's three producers.
+The film's producers Jack Rabin and Irving Block were Hollywood special-effects creators.

 Reception

-The B-Movie Review site Million Monkey Theater observed that the "production crew try hard, and it really seems like they have an important message to tell, but the execution and polish are lacking".
+In a contemporary review for the Los Angeles Times, critic Grace Kingsley of the Los Angeles Times wrote: "Despite fictional character of the film, it was impressively exciting, original in theme and treatment and full of pseudoscientific data."

 Popular culture

-The film is referenced in Season 3, episode 4 of the Netflix series 13 Reasons Why, in which the film is being played at the local movie theater (even though the show takes place in the modern day) and is discussed briefly by the characters.
-The original theatrical poster for the film is also seen on the wall.
+The film is referenced in the Season 3, Episode 4 of the Netflix series 13 Reasons Why, in which the film is played at a cinema (even though the show takes place in the modern day) and is discussed briefly by the characters.
+The original theatrical poster for the film is seen on the wall.